Data privacy is a full-time job at OPM. It’ll only get busier in the AI age

-The Office of Personnel Management holds tons of data on current and former federal employees.
+The Office of Personnel Management (OPM) holds tons of data on current and former federal employees.

 It’s a full-time job making sure that sensitive information on federal employees and retirees gets to the right people at the right time, without falling into the wrong hands.